-Kristine McDaid, the Robert Wood Johnson Foundation’s assistant vice president for information technology, joined the Foundation in 1998, bringing a wealth of experience in software development.
-She presently manages the implementation of both a new human resources and a new financial system, and oversees the daily operation of RWJF’s Information Technology department and continues to provide oversight for the recently implemented Workday system for the Foundation’s human resources, financials, and payroll systems needs.
+Kris McDaid, the Robert Wood Johnson Foundation’s associate vice president for Information Technology, joined the Foundation in 1998, bringing a wealth of experience in software development.
+She presently oversees the daily operation of RWJF’s Information Technology department and continues to provide oversight for the recently implemented Workday system for the Foundation’s human resources, financials, and payroll systems needs.

 McDaid received a BS in business administration from Ohio State University.
-She is a board member of Technology Affinity Group, a membership organization of 600 information technology professionals from private and community foundations, and has served as its vice president and president.
+She is a board member of Technology Affinity Group, a membership organization of 600 information technology professionals from private and community foundations, and has served as its vice president and is currently its president.

 Born in New York City, she grew up in Ohio but eventually settled in New Jersey.
-She and her husband love to ski and golf and have travelled extensively in the U.S. They also return to Australia every few years to visit friends there.
+She and her husband love to ski and golf and have traveled extensively in the United States.
+They also return to Australia every few years to visit friends there.